Winslow retires from Cooperative Extension Service

 Winslow said adding “Extension” to a search term when searching online is a good way to connect to a reliable, research-based site.

 She began her career in Gates County as a home economics extension agent.
-A native of the Ryland community in Chowan County, she earned a bachelor’s degree in home economics consumer education from East Carolina University and a master’s degree from N.C.
+A native of the Ryland community in Chowan, she earned a bachelor’s degree in home economics consumer education from East Carolina University and a master’s degree from N.C.
 State University.

 Since 1995 she has worked with the Cooperative Extension service in Perquimans.